Skip to content

 Install Athena OS as dual boot

-for EFI boot, select Athena OS install medium or:
+EFI Boot select Athena OS install medium.

 Pre-installation